freeCodeCamp/freeCodeCamp/guide/english/html/index.md

 html: The root element of an HTML page

-head: The element contains meta information about the document
+head: This element contains meta information about the document

-title: The element specifies a title for the document
+title: This element specifies a title for the document

-body: The element contains the visible page content
+body: This element contains the visible page content

-h1: The element defines a large heading
+h1: This element defines a large heading

-p: The element defines a paragraph
+p: This element defines a paragraph

 ### HTML Versions